 PDFs of all of my publications

-Syllabi for four courses I taught at Stanford, including links to course readings, tips on reading, and slides for each class
+Syllabi for five courses I taught at Stanford, including links to course readings, tips on reading, and slides for each class